-- 8.1 The consultation on the budget proposals has taken place with the workforce and specific groups of staff directly affected by the proposals.
-This has been done in accordance with the Council's HR policies and with recognised Trades Unions. - 8.2 The final budget proposal may result in some redundancies, depending on the extent of the staffing changes we will look to mitigate any compulsory redundancies through redeployment to vacancies that we are holding for this purpose, retraining, voluntary early retirement or voluntary severance etc. Following the decision of Council on the budget, a further period of consultation will take place to implement the required changes.
-The Council's HR policy and procedures will be followed if compulsory redundancies are unavoidable. - 8.3 At the point that the budget is approved by Council, any subsequent reviews required to achieve the budget is delegated to the Directors in consultation with the relevant Cabinet Member to implement.
+8.1 Following consultation on the various budget proposals to be taken forward, staffing requirements will be determined, and consultation will continue with the recognised trade unions and staff in accordance with the Council's HR policies.
+Depending on the extent of the staffing changes we will look to mitigate any compulsory redundancies through redeployment to vacancies that we are holding for this purpose, retraining, voluntary early retirement or voluntary severance etc.

+- 8.2 The final budget proposal may result in some redundancies.
+This will be kept to a minimum where possible to ensure retention of knowledge and skills within the service.
+No employment decisions will be made during the consultation period.
+Following consultation, we will consider feedback received and, as above, look to mitigate any potential redundancies.
+The Council's HR policy and procedures will be followed if compulsory redundancies are unavoidable. - 8.3 In approving the budget proposals for consultation, Cabinet are approving the statutory consultation period with affected staff and recognised trade unions.
+At the point that the budget is approved by Council, any subsequent reviews required to achieve the budget is delegated to the Directors in consultation with the relevant Cabinet Member to implement.